Pyotr Otsup: Life and work

-Otsup was born in 1883 in Saint Petersburg, Russian Empire.
+Otsup was born in 1883 in Saint Petersburg, Russia.
 He became interested in photography at the photo saloon, where he was studying during the 1890s.
 His career started as he was a photojournalist during the Russo-Japanese War.
 Beginning in 1900 he worked as a photographer for the magazine Ogoniok.

-Otsup made portraits of Russian artists who worked before the revolution, including Leo Tolstoy, Sergei Rachmaninoff, Feodor Chaliapin and others; portraits of revolutionary politicians and leaders of the USSR, among which 35 portraits are of Vladimir Lenin, which were made between 1918 and 1922, and also portraits of Semyon Budyonny, Mikhail Frunze, Kliment Voroshylov, Clara Zetkin, Mikhail Kalinin, Joseph Stalin, Nikita Khrushchev, Yakov Sverdlov, Sergei Kirov, Vyacheslav Molotov, Valerian Kuybyshev.
-From the pictures taken by Otsup the bas-relief was made for the Order of Lenin and the images of Lenin were used on rouble banknotes.
+Otsup made portraits of Russian artists who worked before the revolution, including Leo Tolstoy, Sergei Rachmaninoff, Feodor Chaliapin and others; portraits of revolutionary politicians and leaders of the USSR, among which 35 portraits are of Vladimir Lenin, which were made between 1918 and 1922, and also portraits of Semyon Budyonny, Mikhail Frunze, Kliment Voroshilov, Clara Zetkin, Mikhail Kalinin, Joseph Stalin, Nikita Khrushchev, Yakov Sverdlov, Sergei Kirov, Vyacheslav Molotov, Valerian Kuybyshev.
+From the pictures taken by Otsup the bas-relief was made for the Order of Lenin and the images of Lenin were used on ruble banknotes.

 Otsup was the only photojournalist that took pictures of the Second Congress of Soviets.
 From 1918 to 1921, during the Russian Civil War, he was taking pictures at battlefronts.
 From 1918 to 1935 he was the Kremlin's photographer.
-From 1919 to 1925 he was working in the Russian Central Executive Committee.
+From 1919 to 1925 he was working in the All-Russian Central Executive Committee.
 From 1925 to 1935 he was responsible for the photography studio Russian Central council of labor unions.

-On May 5, 1962 Otsup was awarded the Order of Lenin.

 He died in 1963 in Moscow, Soviet Union.